-(a) a dependency upon others in the performance of, or a requirement for assistance in the performance of, basic physical functions;

-(b) severe impairment in the ability to communicate with others; or

-(c) impairment in a person's ability to protect himself from assault, abuse or neglect.
+- (a) a dependency upon others in the performance of, or a requirement for assistance in the performance of, basic physical functions; - (b) severe impairment in the ability to communicate with others; or - (c) impairment in a person's ability to protect himself from assault, abuse or neglect.

-A broader definition may also include a learner who has social emotional problems, and/or exhibits challenging behaviour adults.
+A broader definition may also include a learner who has social emotional problems, and/or exhibits challenging behaviour.

+The Police Act 1997 (Enhanced Criminal Record Certificates) (Protection of Vulnerable Adults) Regulations 2013 require employers to carry out Disclosure and Barring Service Checks before employees can come into contact with vulnerable adults.
 Magic Beans Group is required under this legislation to apply for an enhanced check from the Disclosure and Barring Service (DBS) for staff working with such students.
 It is Magic Beans Group policy that all existing, and newly recruited staff are required to undergo a DBS enhanced check.

 This includes apprentices employed at Magic Beans Group.